Kurt Vonnegut: Family and early life

 Vonnegut was born in Indianapolis, on November 11, 1922, the youngest of three children of Kurt Vonnegut Sr. and his wife Edith (née Lieber).
 His older siblings were Bernard and Alice.
 He descended from a long line of German Americans; his paternal great-grandfather, Clemens Vonnegut, settled in Indianapolis and founded the Vonnegut Hardware Company.
 His father and grandfather Bernard were architects; the architecture firm under Kurt Sr. designed such buildings as Das Deutsche Haus (now called "The Athenæum"), the Indiana headquarters of the Bell Telephone Company, and the Fletcher Trust Building.
-Vonnegut's mother was born into Indianapolis's Gilded Age high society, as her family, the Liebers, were among the wealthiest in the city based on a fortune deriving from a successful brewery.
+Vonnegut's mother was born into Indianapolis's Gilded Age high society, as her family, the Liebers, were among the wealthiest in the city based on a fortune derived from a successful brewery.

-Both of Vonnegut's parents were fluent speakers of German, but pervasive anti-German sentiment during and after World War I caused them to abandon German culture; many German Americans were told at the time that this was a precondition for American patriotism.
-Thus, they did not teach Vonnegut to speak German or introduce him to German literature, cuisine, or traditions, leaving him feeling "ignorant and rootless."
-Vonnegut later credited Ida Young, his family's African-American cook and housekeeper during the first decade of his life, for raising him and giving him values; he said, "she gave me decent moral instruction and was exceedingly nice to me," and "was as great an influence on me as anybody."
+Both of Vonnegut's parents were fluent speakers of German, but pervasive anti-German sentiment during and after World War I caused them to abandon German culture.
+Many German Americans were told at the time that this was a precondition for American patriotism; thus, his parents did not teach Vonnegut to speak German or introduce him to German literature, cuisine, or traditions, leaving him feeling "ignorant and rootless."

+Vonnegut credited Ida Young, his family's African-American cook and housekeeper during the first decade of his life, for raising him and giving him values.
+He later said, "she gave me decent moral instruction and was exceedingly nice to me," and "was as great an influence on me as anybody."
 He described her as "humane and wise" and added that "the compassionate, forgiving aspects of [his] beliefs" came from her.

 The financial security and social prosperity that the Vonneguts had once enjoyed were destroyed in a matter of years.
-The Liebers' brewery closed down in 1921 after the advent of prohibition.
+The Liebers' brewery closed down in 1921 after the advent of Prohibition.
 When the Great Depression hit, few people could afford to build, causing clients at Kurt Sr.'s architectural firm to become scarce.
 Vonnegut's brother and sister had finished their primary and secondary educations in private schools, but Vonnegut was placed in a public school called Public School No. 43 (now the James Whitcomb Riley School).
 He was bothered by the Great Depression, (Note: In fact, Vonnegut often described himself as a "child of the Great Depression."
 He also stated the Depression and its effects incited pessimism about the validity of the American Dream.) and both his parents were affected deeply by their economic misfortune.
 His father withdrew from normal life and became what Vonnegut called a "dreamy artist."
 His mother became depressed, withdrawn, bitter, and abusive.
 She labored to regain the family's wealth and status, and Vonnegut said that she expressed hatred for her husband that was "as corrosive as hydrochloric acid."
 She often tried in vain to sell short stories she had written to Collier's, The Saturday Evening Post, and other magazines.